szhorvat/IGraphM/README.md

    * The graphs returned by `IGBipartiteGameGNM` and `IGBipartiteGameGNP` may not render when using the `DirectedEdges -> True` and `"Bidirectional" -> True` options.
 This is due to a bug in Mathematica's  `"BipartiteEmbdding"` graph layout and can be corrected by passing `GraphLayout -> Automatic` to these functions.

    * LAD functions may crash with certain inputs.
 [This is a bug in the igraph C core.](https://github.com/szhorvat/IGraphM/issues/1)

+   * `IGDocumentation[]` may not work with Mathematica 11.1.0 on Linux.
+Please enter `IGraphM/IGDocumentation` in the Documentation Center address bar to access it (or simply search for `igraph` in the Documentation Center).

    * See also https://github.com/szhorvat/IGraphM/issues